is a self-help site

 Turbine rotates generator at 60 cycles per second

-Transmission substation is located at power plant
+Transmission substation or switchyard is located at power plant

 leaves power plant

-Step-up transformers raise voltage and reduce amperage.
+Switchyard uses Step-Up transformers to raise voltage and reduce amperage.

 Volts x amps = watts is basic formula: When volts are increased, then amps are decreased.

-Step up transformer decreases Amperage.
+Step up transformer decreases Amperage, while Voltage is increased.